fbpx

 Class III devices are high-risk and generally sustain or support life, are implanted, or present significant potential for serious harm.
 Examples include deep-brain stimulators, breast implants, and defibrillators.
 These devices require the highest level of regulatory control and must undergo premarket approval (PMA), which involves rigorous clinical trials and extensive testing to ensure safety and efficacy.

-Navigating Regulatory Hurdles for Class III Devices
+Regulatory Requirements for Class III Devices

 The Importance of Accurate FDA Classification